pnsaevik/effluent/docs/paper.md

 There already exists multiple closed-source applications for modelling outfall dispersion, such as Cormix [@Jirka2004], Visual Plumes [@Frick2004] or Visjet [@Lee2003].
-A thorough comparison between these models has been done by Palomar et al. [@Palomar2012].
+A thorough comparison between these models has been done by @Palomar2012.
 The model equations in Cormix is based on interpolating between different asymptotic regimes, while Visual Plumes and Visjet use an entrainment hypothesis to model the expansion of the jet.
 Cormix and Visual Plumes use the Eulerian approach to derive and solve the model